zbirow/Yuffin-Archive/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/)
 [![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-yellow.svg)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-An incredibly efficient, 100% client-side video container that enables instant loading and seamless playback of gigabyte-sized archives directly in your web browser, with no server required.
+An incredibly efficient, 100% client-side video/audio container that enables instant loading and seamless playback of gigabyte-sized archives directly in your web browser, with no server required.
 This project leverages the power of native browser APIs (`File API`) to achieve performance that feels almost impossible.

 ## 🚀 Key Features

 *   **Instant Loading:** Open multi-gigabyte container files (`.yuf`) in a fraction of a second.
 The file index is read instantly, regardless of the archive's total size.
 *   **Seamless Seeking:** Jump to any point in a 2GB+ video file with zero lag.
 The player uses a highly optimized, native mechanism for accessing file data.
 *   **Zero Dependencies (Player):** The player is a single, self-contained HTML file that requires no installation, no server, and no external libraries.
 It works entirely offline.
-*   **Multi-Format Support:** Flawlessly plays `.mp4`, `.mkv`, and other video containers supported by modern web browsers.
+*   **Multi-Format Support:** Flawlessly plays `.mp4`, `.mkv`, `.mp3`, and other video/audio containers supported by modern web browsers.
 *   **Simple & Open Format:** The `.yuf` file format specification is fully documented, straightforward, and easy to implement in other tools.
-*   **Memory Efficient:** Thanks to the `File.slice()` operation, the entire video file is never copied into RAM—only the small buffers needed for current playback.
+*   **Memory Efficient:** Thanks to the `File.slice()` operation, the entire video/audio file is never copied into RAM—only the small buffers needed for current playback.

 ## 💡 How It Works

 The secret to this project's incredible performance lies in its clever use of how modern web browsers handle local files.

-1.  **The Packer Tool (`yuf_video_packer.py`):**
+1.  **The Packer Tool (`Yuffin-Video-Archive.py`):**
     *   The application builds a "table of contents" (an index) in memory.
 This JSON index contains metadata for each file: its name, size, MIME type, and its future position (offset) within the container.
     *   It then iteratively calculates the precise final size of this index to determine the exact byte where the binary video data will begin.
-    *   Finally, it writes everything to a single `.yuf` file: a fixed `YUFFIN` header, the precisely calculated index, and then appends the raw binary data of all video files, one after another.
+    *   Finally, it writes everything to a single `.yuf` file: a fixed `YUFFIN` header, the precisely calculated index, and then appends the raw binary data of all video/audio files, one after another.

 2.  **The Web Player (`index.html`):**
     *   When a `.yuf` file is selected, the player reads **only the first few kilobytes** from the disk to parse the header and the index.
 This operation is instantaneous, even for a 23 GB file.